bcgov/digital_marketplace/docs/HELM_DEPLOY.md

 To find the `<tag>` visit [our GitHub packages page](https://github.com/bcgov/digital_marketplace/pkgs/container/digital_marketplace) and use the latest docker image sha.

+Note that running the first deploy like this will generate a `charts` directory (in the `helm` directory) containing a .tgz file for spilo.
+This doesn't need to be checked in to git, you can remove it locally.

 ---

 ### Subsequent Deployments